3 min read

 It’s easy to think that creating a Will is something you only need to worry about when you’re older.
 But the truth is, life is unpredictable!
 Accidents, unexpected events, and even pandemics can happen at any age.
 Whether you have a lot of assets or just a few specific wishes, it’s worth considering making a Will, no matter how young you are.

-Verbal instructions hold little legal weight.
-However, creating a Will ensures your wishes are formally documented and legally enforceable.
-Whether you want to exclude specific family members from your estate or have specific instructions for your children’s care, a Will is essential for making these intentions legally valid.
+Instructions may hold little legal weight.
+However, creating a Will ensures that your wishes are formally documented and legally enforceable.
+Whether you want to exclude specific family members from your estate or provide specific instructions for your children's care, a Will is essential for making these intentions legally valid."

-The Society Of Will Writers advises that you review your will every three years to consider any changes in circumstances.
+The Society Of Will Writers advises that you review your will every three to five years to consider any changes in circumstances.
 It’s a flexible document that should evolve with your life.

 Below is a summary of the standard items of work that are included in the service offered: